-Startup sequencing and tracking can be configured in several ways with the LT8650S-1.
-One channel can be required to be valid before enabling the other channel to sequence their startup order.
-This can be done by connecting the PG pin of the first channel to either the EN/ UV pin or SS pin of the second channel.
-The SS pin of the first channel can also be connected to the EN/UV pin of the second channel (see Figure 6).
+Start-up sequencing and tracking can be configured in several ways with the LT8653S.
+One channel can be required to be valid before enabling the other channel to sequence their start-up order.
+This can be done by connecting the PG pin of the first channel to the SS pin of the second channel.
 The channels can also be started at the same time where the output voltages can track in a ratiometric fashion (see Figure 6).